Dr Ben Yong

 Ben has worked on a number of areas, including coalition government, special advisers, legislative governance (how legislatures are run), government lawyers and currently parliamentary lawyers.
 In 2016 Ben was awarded a Leverhulme Trust research grant to carry out an 18 month project examining the provision and reception of legal advice in the 4 legislatures of the UK.

-His current research projects include the impartiality of parliamentary officials; an examination of legislative budget-making; legislative governance and parliamentary administration.
+Ben's current research projects include the impartiality of parliamentary officials; an examination of legislative budget-making; legislative governance and parliamentary administration.
 With Alexander Horne and Louise Thompson, Ben was editor of the third edition of Parliament and the Law, which has just been published.
 He is editing a book with Patrick O’Brien on Leading Works in Public Law.
 He has just been awarded an 18 month Leverhulme research grant to examine parliamentary administration in the 4 legislatures of the UK; and he is also currently co-investigator with Patrick O'Brien on a British Academy small grant project examining the work of judges after they retire.

 In spite of the grisly profile picture, Ben has a pretty moderate disposition.